 - What Is Alcohol Abuse?

 - What Are the Effects of Alcohol Abuse?

-Alcohol Abuse Symptoms, Signs and Addiction Treatment
+- Alcohol Abuse Treatment

 It should be noted that alcohol addiction and abuse are not the same.
+It's important to understand the facts on alcohol abuse.
 Alcohol addiction refers to a psychological and physical dependency on alcohol.
-Individuals who suffer from alcohol addiction may build up a tolerance to the substance, as well as continue drinking even when a problem is evident.
+Individuals who suffer from alcohol addiction may build up a tolerance to the substance, as well as continue drinking even when alcohol-related problems become evident.

 Alcohol abusers are not necessarily addicted to alcohol.
 Abusers are typically heavy drinkers who continue drinking regardless of the results.
 Abusers of alcohol may not drink on a consistent basis.
 For example, an individual who abuses alcohol may only drink once a week.
 However, when that individual drinks, he puts himself into risky situations or drinks enough to cause problems, such as alcohol poisoning.
-Certain individuals who abuse alcohol may eventually become dependent on it, which results in alcohol addiction.Alcohol Abuse question 1
+Certain individuals who abuse alcohol may eventually become dependent on it.

 Signs and Symptoms

 Individuals who suffer from alcohol abuse do not always exhibit the same symptoms.
 The type of symptoms experienced by an individual will depend on a number of factors, such as the individual's background and medical history.
 While alcohol abuse symptoms do vary, there are signs and symptoms that can indicate a problem.